 Some people may be able to control their type 2 diabetes symptoms by losing weight, following a healthy diet, doing plenty of exercise, and monitoring their blood glucose levels.
 However, type 2 diabetes is typically a progressive disease – it gradually gets worse – and the patient will probably end up have to take insulin, usually in tablet form.

+Gestational diabetes can be treated by monitoring the sugar levels daily, maintaining a healthy diet, doing some exercises and monitoring the baby.
+This type affects females during pregnancy.
+Some women have very high levels of glucose in their blood, and their bodies are unable to produce enough insulin to transport all of the glucose into their cells, resulting in progressively rising levels of glucose.
+Diagnosis of gestational diabetes is made during pregnancy.
 The majority of gestational diabetes patients can control their diabetes with exercise and diet.
 Between 10% to 20% of them will need to take some kind of blood-glucose-controlling medications.
 Undiagnosed or uncontrolled gestational diabetes can raise the risk of complications during childbirth.
 The baby may be bigger than he/she should be.

 Scientists from the National Institutes of Health and Harvard University found that women whose diets before becoming pregnant were high in animal fat and cholesterol had a higher risk for gestational diabetes, compared to their counterparts whose diets were low in cholesterol and animal fats.